-Soteria Re's executive management team comprises five positions as of December 31, 2023: Chief Executive Officer, Chief Financial Officer, Chief Investment Officer, Chief Risk Officer and Chief Operating Officer.
-We note that the Company's Chief Actuary joined the Company in January 2024.
+Soteria Re's executive management team is comprised of six positions as of December 31, 2024: President, Chief Financial Officer ("CFO"), Chief Investment Officer ("CIO"), Chief Actuary, Chief Risk Officer ("CRO"), and Chief Operating Officer ("COO").

-Soteria Re's management team is responsible for all the day-to-day operations of the Company, implementation of the Board's strategy and of the Company Risk Management Framework ("RMF").
+Soteria Re's management team is responsible for all the day-to-day operations of the Company, the implementation of the Board's strategy and the Company's Risk Management Framework ("RMF").

-As of December 31, 2023 the Company has established a Management Investment Committee to support the Chief Investment Officer with the oversight of the Company's investment strategy, investment performance and asset liability matching.
+As of December 31, 2024 the Company has established a Management Investment Committee responsible to support the Chief Investment Officer with the oversight of the Company's investment strategy, investment performance and asset liability matching, and a Reserve Committee to support the Audit Committee of the Board in providing oversight and challenge to the Company's reserving levels.
 Additional management committees will be considered as the Company continues to grow in size and complexity.